1948 United States Senate election in Texas: Election

 Three days after the polls closed, results were still being tabulated and Stevenson led by a small amount.
 On September 2, Stevenson was still in the lead.
 The election returns from Houston, Fort Worth and Dallas showed Stevenson leading by 20,000 votes, giving Stevenson enough of a lead that he celebrated his apparent victory.
 The election returns from Bexar County in the July primary gave Stevenson a 12,000 vote margin.
 In the runoff, Johnson's personal attention helped reverse the result, and the newly reported 2,000 vote margin in his favor made the contest competitive again.
 Early on Friday, September 3, an unusually late six days after the election, new vote tallies from Jim Wells and Duval Counties were announced, replacing previous counts and giving Johnson the lead.
 The election results from the Valley favored Johnson by statistically improbable amounts, with Duval County reporting 4,195 votes for Johnson and only 38 for Stevenson.
 In addition to lopsided totals in Jim Wells and Duval counties, Parr's influence in Jim Hogg County was estimated to have delivered Johnson over 1,000 additional votes.

 Stevenson held a press conference and accused Johnson of fraud, saying "A concentrated effort is being made to count me out of this Senate race".
 Johnson denied any fraud, saying that the vote returns had been merely incorrectly reported and he had known of the true figures all along.
-Johnson's statement prompted much skepticism with the newspapers pointing that some of the judges supervising the vote in "the Valley" were saying as late as 29 August that they had not counted all of the votes, leading to questions about how he had known of the precise number of votes since Election Day.
+Johnson's statement prompted much skepticism with the newspapers pointing out that some of the judges supervising the vote in "the Valley" were saying as late as 29 August that they had not counted all of the votes, leading to questions about how he had known of the precise number of votes since Election Day.
 In a subsequent radio address, Johnson claimed that he only learned of the vote totals on 31 August and challenged Stevenson to produce evidence of fraud.
 Stevenson sent in a team led by Mexican-American lawyer Pete Tijerina to obtain evidence of fraud, and Tijerina interviewed several individuals who were recorded as having voted, but who stated that they had not cast ballots.
 Tijerina was unable to find a notary public willing to authenticate these statements, which precluded them from being presented in court.
-After sheriff's deputies warned Tijernia and his team to depart Duval County or local authorities would not able to guarantee their safety, Tijernia and his aides immediately left.
+After sheriff's deputies warned Tijerina and his team to depart Duval County or local authorities would not able to guarantee their safety, Tijerina and his aides immediately left.
 Another team of Stevenson lawyers went to Jim Wells County and asked to see the tally sheets, but were turned away.
 After interviewing members of the local Democratic Executive Committee who mentioned irregularities in the tally sheets, which were by now locked in a vault at the Texas State Bank, the lawyers believed the tally sheets contained evidence of fraud.